danaikorre/dsmanufacturing.github.io/course_content/assessment.md

         <li>Reflect on what you learnt from what didn't work; consider your initial ideas, designs and prototypes, and evolution of your project as the course progressed.</li>
       </ol>
     <br/>
-      Submit your final project description, with a copy of or link to a working prototype, to <a href="https://bit.ly/final_project_submission">Learn</a>.
+      Submit your final project description, with a copy of or link to a working prototype, to <a href="https://bit.ly/final_project_submission">Learn</a> (link available from 12:00 on Jul 22nd).
     </td>
   </tr><tr style = "vertical-align:top;font: italic bold">
     <td colspan = "2"> </td>